RichSeibert/rooporter/README.md

 # rooporter

 ## setup
-Setup python venv and install requirements.
-Activate venv with `source .venv/bin/activate`
+Run `bash setup.sh` and then activate venv with `source .venv/bin/activate`

 ## steps
 0. Script is kicked off by cron job which is on a runpod instance.
 The runpod instance is started before the cronjob starts via a script which will run on a local machine, or something like a cheap AWS instance.